 Medical Clinic ManagerMichael Salyer joined VIMO in September of 2016 as a practicum student from the Medical Assisting program at Peninsula College.
 After completing the externship, he was offered a position as Medical Clinic Manager when the previous manager was preparing to further her education.
 Prior to joining VIMO, Michael served as a U.S. Army specialist repairing missile systems out of Fort Campbell, KY and FOB Salerno Afghanistan.
 Upon leaving the military, he moved to Port Angeles and worked as a 911 dispatcher for a short time before returning to school and entering the medical field.

-Dental Clinic ManagerMarcy Regan is the VIMO Dental Clinic Manager and ABCD Coordinator for Clallam and Jefferson County.
+Dental Clinic ManagerMarcy Regan is the VIMO Dental Clinic Manager.
 She has been in the Dental field for 19 years.
 She started her management career in 2008 and became DANB certified 2013.
 Marcy is truly a people person and loves helping out our patients any way she can.
 When not working, she enjoys spending time boating and traveling with her family and is always looking for the next adventure.